vflopes/warship/docs/api-documentation/method-processor.md

 - `count` - number of maximum parallel messages being processed (a.k.a maximum `pendingAcks` value).
 The default value is `10`.
 - `block` - time to block the [XREADGROUP](https://redis.io/commands/xreadgroup) command sent to Redis.
 See the `BLOCK` parameter in Redis documentation.
 The default value is `1000` milliseconds (1 second).
+- `claimerOptions` - if specified as an object, this value will be passed to the [Claimer](api-documentation/claimer.md) constructor as the first parameter that will be availabe through `methodProcessor.claimer`, otherwise this property will be null.

 ---------------------------------